Esource Academy Launches AI-Powered K12 & Beyond Tutor With STEM Support

 ESource Academy unveils an AI tutor that offers unlimited tutoring support for students in kindergarten through college with emphasis on K12 and STEM.

-Let's make this year's holidays about education and unlimited access to high-quality tutoring.”
+Make this year's holiday gift-giving about education and unlimited access to high-quality tutoring.”

 "As a parent and grandparent, I am particularly excited about this launch," said Joe DiDonato, President of ESource AI University and ESource Academy.
 "Our AI tutor is set to offer a cost-effective alternative to traditional tutoring services, which can range from $15 to $80 per hour, according to TutorCruncher's 2024 report on average tutoring rates."